IOTechSystems/xrt-examples/Library/README.md

 with no XRT/IOT dependency at all.
 See its README for the trade-offs (in
 particular: no alias-table tracking) and build/run instructions.

+`sparkplug-standalone/` also includes `spg_publisher.c`, a minimal publisher built the same low-level way, so you don't need to stand up all of `sparkplug-colocated/` (Docker, BACnet/IP simulator, device services, `XRT::MQTTBridge`, `XRT::SparkplugNode`) just to give `spg_standalone.c` something to talk to.

 ## Dependencies

 Both examples use Sparkplug B, which pulls in two libraries beyond the